 Why we collect, hold, use and disclose personal information

 We will primarily collect, hold, use and disclose your personal information where it is reasonably necessary for us to carry out our organisation’s functions and activities.

-We may also use your personal information for related purposes which you would reasonably expect, such as providing you with details about other services offered by us, as well as any promotions or offers that may be of interest to you.
-You can opt out of receiving offers or information at any time by notifying us.
+We may also use your personal information for purposes related to the purpose in which your personal information was obtain and which you would reasonably expect, such as providing you with details about other services offered by us, as well as any promotions or offers that may be of interest to you.
+You can opt out of receiving offers or information at any time by notifying us or using the “unsubscribe” function in the electronic communications.
 Opt out procedures are also included on all of our marketing and promotional communications.

 We may disclose your personal information as current, past or potential clients to our services (e.g. name and emails address) to third party digital marketing agencies for the purposes of promoting our services.

-Where you receive commercial electronic messages from us which you have not subscribed to, we will provide a unsubscribe option in our communication for you to stop future marketing from us.
+Where you receive commercial electronic messages from us, we will provide a unsubscribe option in our communication for you to stop receiving future marketing from us.

-We may also disclose your personal information where we have sought your consent or in accordance with the Privacy Act or any other legislation.
+We may also disclose your personal information to third parties where we have sought your consent or in accordance with the APPs or NZPPs (as applicable) or any other legislation.

 We may also disclose your personal information to third parties (including government departments and enforcement bodies) where required or permitted by law.